starling021/ehtools/README.md

 # System requirements

- * Ehtools Framework only supports two OS
+ * Ehtools Framework only supports two OS.
 ```
 Ehtools Framework only supports two
 operating systems - Kali Linux and Parrot OS!
 ```
- * Full root access and access to /root folder
+ * Full root access and access to /root folder.
 ```
 All ehtools files and folders will be copied to /root,
 /bin and /etc system folders, to copy ehtools data to
 your system Ehtools Framework needs full root access!
 ```
- * Good Internet connection for server support (only ehtools PRO)
+ * Good Internet connection for server support (only ehtools PRO).
 ```
 The server support for ehtools PRO is one of system
 requirements, it is needed for collect information about